 - Only operate the vehicle in closed-off areas remote from public road traffic if the ABS is switched off completely. - Press the UP or DOWN button until ABS is marked.
-Press the SET button to open the menu. - Activate the menu item using the UP or DOWN button. - Switch off ABS by pressing the SET button.
+Press the SET button to open the menu. - Activate the menu item using the UP or DOWN button. - Press the ABS button to switch off SET or to select between ABS modes.